Criticism of Hamas: Statements by Hamas members

-In an interview with CBS This Morning on July 27, 2014, then Hamas leader Khaled Meshaal stated:
+In an interview with CBS This Morning on 27 July 2014, then Hamas leader Khaled Meshaal stated:

 We are not fanatics.
 We are not fundamentalists.
 We are not actually fighting the Jews because they are Jews per se.
 We do not fight any other races.
 We fight the occupiers.

-On January 8, 2012, during a visit to Tunis, Gazan Hamas prime minister Ismail Haniyeh told the Associated Press that he disagrees with the anti-Semitic slogans.
+On 8 January 2012, during a visit to Tunis, Gazan Hamas prime minister Ismail Haniyeh told the Associated Press that he disagrees with the anti-Semitic slogans.
 "We are not against the Jews because they are Jews.
 Our problem is with those occupying the land of Palestine," he said.
 "There are Jews all over the world, but Hamas does not target them."
 In response to a statement by Palestinian Authority leader Mahmoud Abbas that Hamas preferred non-violent means and had agreed to adopt "peaceful resistance," Hamas contradicted Abbas.
 According to Hamas spokesman Sami Abu-Zuhri, "We had agreed to give popular resistance precedence in the West Bank, but this does not come at the expense of armed resistance."

 In May 2009, senior Hamas MP Sayed Abu Musameh said, "in our culture, we respect every foreigner, especially Jews and Christians, but we are against Zionists, not as nationalists but as fascists and racists."
 In the same interview, he also said, "I hate all kinds of weapons.
 I dream of seeing every weapon from the atomic bomb to small guns banned everywhere."
 In January 2009, Gazan Hamas Health Minister Basim Naim published a letter in The Guardian, stating that Hamas has no quarrel with Jewish people, only with the actions of Israel.
 In October 1994, in a response to Israel's crackdown on Hamas militants following a suicide bombing on a Tel Aviv bus, Hamas promised retaliation: "Rabin must know that Hamas loves death more than Rabin and his soldiers love life."

-In an interview on Lebanese television on July 28, 2014, Hamas spokesman Osama Hamdan repeated the blood libel myth:

-We all remember how the Jews used to slaughter Christians, in order to mix their blood in their holy matzos...
-It happened everywhere.